Norma Bengell

-Biography
+Early life

 Bengell was born in Rio de Janeiro, Brazil.
-She was the daughter of Christian Friedrich Bengel, a Belgian-born German piano tuner, and Maria da Glória Guimarães, a wealthy young Brazilian woman from the South Zone of Rio de Janeiro.
-Around the age of 10, her parents separated.
-Being rebellious, Norma was interned in a college of nuns.
-After a difficult time, she began working in the early 1950s, first as a model and then as a revue star, where she developed her singing career.

 Career

-Bengell was active in the film industry from 1959.
-She appeared in numerous international productions, including an extended period during the mid-1960s co-starring in Italian productions, in which she was usually cast as the protagonist's romantic interest.
+Bengell appeared in numerous international productions, including an extended period during the mid-1960s co-starring in Italian productions, in which she was usually cast as the protagonist's romantic interest.
 She is possibly best known for starring with Alberto Sordi in Alberto Lattuada's Mafioso (1962) and in Sergio Corbucci's The Hellbenders (1967).
 She had a major role as a prostitute in Anselmo Duarte's Keeper of Promises (1962), a Brazilian drama that was nominated for the Academy Award for Best Foreign Language Film in 1963 and won the Golden Palm at Cannes Film Festival in 1962.
 Earlier that same year, she caused major controversy after appearing nude in a scene of the Ruy Guerra film Os Cafajestes.

 In 1987, she directed her first film, Eternamente Pagu, a biography of Patrícia Galvão.
 In 1996, she directed an adaptation of José de Alencar's novel The Guarani, also titled The Guarani.